titumozammel/human-energy-enablement/README.md

 The transformation is from a purely person-centered explanation toward a **capability-and-condition diagnosis** where appropriate.

+HEEn does not eliminate individual accountability.
+It expands diagnosis to include the organizational conditions surrounding application.

 ---

-# 9. WHAT PROBLEM HEEn SEES AND SOLVES
+# 9. WHAT PROBLEM HEEn SEES AND ADDRESSES

 HEEn sees the gap between **available capability** and **effective application**.